Definition of Growth Mindset: A growth mindset puts aside the notion that natural talent and intelligence are inborn and locked in place.

 A growth mindset operates on the belief that anybody — with enough effort — can develop “hidden” talents, emotional intelligence, and various soft skills and abilities that will make them more flexible and resilient.
 Cultivating a growth mindset that will let your team members explore, adapt, and shine!

-Unlike a fixed team mindset - where failure is seen as a mistake (at best) - a growth mindset accepts failure as part of the process of growth.
+Fostering a growth mindset is an essential element to success.
+It accepts failure as part of the process of growth.
 That acceptance of failure translates into a willingness to experiment and innovate.

 You ultimately start to cultivate a growth mindset in your team by developing trust.
-When your team members know that you will respect what they have to say, encourage their efforts, applaud their attempts - even if those attempts aren’t successful - they’ll be more open to the kind of risk-taking that can produce rewards that are far beyond your initial goals.
+When your team knows that you will respect what they have to say, encourage their efforts, applaud their attempts, even if those attempts aren’t successful, they’ll be more open to the kind of risk-taking that can produce rewards that are far beyond your initial goals.

 Continuous, constructive feedback can help your team make micro changes to their behavior and work on improving their performance in real-time.
 Because they are constantly getting feedback, they can experience each step of the way and see their actual progress - without having to guess whether or not they’re genuinely improving.

-Matter believes that the best form of continuous feedback comes from all directions - your peers, your team, your manager, and your clients.
+Matter believes that the best form of continuous feedback comes from your peers, your team, your manager, and your clients.
 When you give and receive professional, honest, 360-degree feedback that is focused on the skill sets you want to grow, you can nurture your own personal growth.